 If you are stung or bitten by an insect and experience

 If you are bitten by any potentially venomous animal

 Seek emergency medical care immediately

-Only your Duration Health provider can decide, based on your medical history and other factors, whether it is medically appropriate for you to receive prescriptions.
+How to approach Envenomation and Bites Only your Duration Health provider can decide, based on your medical history and other factors, whether it is medically appropriate for you to receive prescriptions.
 We do not sell prefabricated bags of pharmaceuticals.
 Each Duration Health Med Kit that contains prescription medications is custom assembled, tailored to each individual patient's needs.

 Duration Health is not a pharmacy, is not a nonprescription retailer, and does not sell medications directly.
 To be able to deliver a customized kit of medications, Duration Health has partnered with a third-party mail order pharmacy.
 You may request that any prescriptions be sent to an alternate pharmacy.
 Duration Health charges an administrative convenience fee for its services, but Duration Health does not sell prescription or over-the-counter ("OTC") drugs, mark-up the cost of prescription or OTC drugs, or retain any portion of the fees our affiliated pharmacy charges to you.
 Nor does Duration Health provide medical advice about or prescribe OTC medications.
 In states where Duration Health’s physician consultation services are not offered, Duration Health only offers OTC products and does not provide clients with access to obtain a physician consultation.
 Clients are free to purchase OTC medications of their choice as an OTC-only kit.